framps/raspiBackupDoc/en/src/error-messages.md

 Cause:

-When a partition is written, it must not be mounted.
+When a partition is written, it should not be mounted.

 Further actions:

 With the command `sudo mount | grep <device>` (<device> is mentioned in the message) to find out which partition is mounted and with `sudo umount <partition>`, where
-<partition> must be the mounted partition, the partition (e.g. /dev/sda1)
+<partition> has to be the mounted partition (e.g. /dev/sda1)
 release it.